-All employees: part time, full time, fixed term and casual (but not including the Armed Forces) get at least:
+All employees, regardless of their classification (ie including part time, full time, fixed term and 'casual') but not including the Armed Forces, are entitled to at least:

-- four weeks of paid annual holidays (commonly referred to as annual leave) each year for rest and recreation (some fixed-term and ‘casual’ employees may agree to get annual holidays on a ‘pay-as-you-go’ basis)
+- four weeks of paid annual holidays (sometimes referred to as annual leave) after each 12 months of continuous employment for their employer, for rest and recreation.
+(Some employees, who meet specific criteria may agree in their employment agreement to be paid annual holidays on a ‘pay-as-you-go’ basis)

 - access to sick leave and bereavement leave:

 - after six months of current continuous employment with the same employer, or

 - after working for the employer for six months for an average of 10 hours per week, and at least one hour in every week, or 40 hours in every month.

 Payment for annual holidays is calculated differently from payment for public holidays, alternative holidays, bereavement leave and sick leave.
 Employers must make sure that each holiday and leave type is calculated correctly.
 If you are not sure, contact us.